stormpath/stormpath-documentation/source/accnt_mgmt.rst

 ``Is your favorite color blue?``

-Hoyouver, if the value could not be found, it would output:
+However, if the value could not be found, it would output:

 ``Is your favorite color ${account.customData.favoriteColor}?``